UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/sourceconfig-nexus-v3/steps.md

 ## Roles in the Nexus Repository Manager V3 plug-in

 The plug-in adds these roles automatically to resources.
-You cannot add these roles manuallyThe plug-in adds these roles automatically to resources.
-You cannot add these roles manually.
+You cannot add these roles manually

 * [ComponentProperties](#componentproperties_role)